INTRODUCTION

 Cross-contamination occurs when harmful microorganisms from one item transfer to another.
 Raw meats are common culprits, harbouring bacteria like Salmonella, Campylobacter and E. coli.
 Without proper separation, these pathogens can contaminate fresh produce, bread or cooked dishes.
 Cross-contamination is a leading cause of foodborne illnesses, often resulting from the shared use of utensils, cutting boards or even unwashed hands.

-WHY SEPARATE CUTTING BOARDS ARE ESSENTIAL
+WHY ARE SEPARATE CUTTING BOARDS ESSENTIAL

 TYPES OF CUTTING BOARDS AND THEIR BENEFITS